LLMapp-workshop/LLMapp-workshop.github.io/_pages/about.md

 - **Notification of Acceptance:** [Notification Date]
 - **Camera-Ready Papers Due:** [Camera-Ready Deadline]
 - **Workshop Date:** April 28, 2025

-# Review Process

-Submissions will be peer-reviewed by at least three members of the program committee.
-Evaluation criteria include originality, relevance, technical soundness, and clarity of presentation.

 # Workshop Format